 Stella has been with the Studio since 2009 and is responsible for all marketing and related activities.
 She loves music and is a good listener but does not herself play an instrument.

 Our beautiful and large studios set us apart from other lesson providers.
 A big entry/waiting room gives parents and siblings a place to wait and hang out.
 A separate practice nook gives students more space to spread out plus a digital piano to warm up and practice on.
-Our huge Studio "A", which is used for individual lessons as well as group classes, is equipped with a Yamaha 6’1” grand piano and a 46” Weinbach (Petrof) vertical piano as well as four digital pianos and a grand-action Yamaha hybrid piano.
+Our huge Studio "A", which is used for individual lessons as well as group classes, is equipped with a Yamaha C3 (6’) grand piano and a 46” Weinbach (Petrof) vertical piano as well as four digital pianos and a grand-action Yamaha hybrid piano.
 Studio "C" has one Yamaha C7 (7') grand piano and one Yamaha G5 (6'6") grand piano.
 Studio "D" is home to a lovely Steinway L grand piano (5'11").
-Studio "B" has a partially rebuilt 5’9” Chickering grand.
+Studio "B" has a partially rebuilt 5’9” Chickering grand piano.
 We also have a comfortable waiting/entry area with a digital piano that students may use for warm-up or practice before or after their lessons.
-Our office/library space keeps most of our books and storage out of the teaching rooms, and also provides a computer and muisc workstation for student and teacher use.
+Our office/library space keeps our books and storage out of the teaching rooms, and also provides a computer and music workstation for student and teacher use.
 We also have pro-quality recording gear in-house for teacher and student use.